Thenafi/facebook-bio-scraper/README.md

 }
 ```

 Recommended to use virtual environment.
-You can read [here.](https://dev.to/ngazetungue/python-script-in-virtual-environment-beginners-guide-h6d)
+If you dont know about it you can read [here.](https://dev.to/ngazetungue/python-script-in-virtual-environment-beginners-guide-h6d)

-Activate your virtual environment or just run these.
+Activate your virtual environment or just run following commnads.

 First install the required packages